 Easy to find, common as muck and useful as an herbal remedy as well as a fetching head piece.
 Daisies, thanks to anti-inflammatory and styptic (meaning it stops bleeding) properties, are great for healing bumps and bruises.
 An herbalist, Gerard, from the 16th century called it ‘Bruisewort’, and it can easily be made into a salve or balm.
 Infuse some freshly picked daisies in olive oil for a few weeks, strain and melt with beeswax.
 Store it in a sterilized jar and you have a handy bruise and cut balm on hand.

 Chamomile tea is a tried and admired soothing drink to help relax you into sleep.
 But herbal tea isn’t for everyone and if you’re one of the people who need sleep but could do without the tea, try placing some fresh chamomile flowers into milk and brining to a simmer to infuse.
 Strain the mix and add honey to taste.
 A milkier option to a well-known classic.

 Elderberry for colds

-Of course, be careful when foraging for any wild plants, don’t you know, steal from people’s gardens, and make sure you clean, cook and sterilise everything.
-There’s lots for information from trained professional you can look into, but these are my little easy to do hedgerow healers that won’t scare first timers off.
+Of course, be careful when foraging for any wild plants, don’t you know, steal from people’s gardens, and make sure you clean, cook and sterilize everything.
+There’s lots of information from trained professionals you can look into, but these are my little easy-to-do hedgerow healers that won’t scare first-timers off.